BosnaZmaj/wordle/README.md

 The words used in this game come from the actual [Wordle](https://www.powerlanguage.co.uk/wordle/) application itself.

-- `solutions.txt` contains words which can be used as solutions.
-These are words that most people would know.
+- [`solutions.txt`](wordle/solutions.txt) contains words which can be used as solutions.
-- `words.txt` contains other valid English words.
-These words are less common, like "fuzil", "sewin", and "tolan".
+- [`words.txt`](wordle/words.txt) contains other valid English words that are recognized in tries.
+  (These words are less common like "fuzil", "sewin", and "tolan".)